Pros: Enthusiasm; lists and guidelines; delicious recipes

 Rating: 4.5 out of 5

-Review copy courtesy of Jane Wesman Public Relations, Inc.
+Review book courtesy of Jane Wesman Public Relations, Inc.

 I admit, my first impression of The Eat-Clean Diet, by Tosca Reno, B.Sc., B.Ed., was a negative one.
 “Fast FAT LOSS that lasts forever!” exclaims the cover.
 “Never go hungry, Eat the foods you LOVE!”
 These are exactly the sorts of claims I associate with late-night or early-morning infomercials and dubious diet “supplements.”
 I always keep an open mind when reading & reviewing a book, however, and I’m very glad that I did in this case—not just because I was wrong, but also because this book did me a world of good.